INSTRUCTIONS FOR GRANT APPLICANTS

 The Foundation may ask grant recipients to communicate the progress and results of their research in collaboration with the Nessling Foundation.

-The size of a personal grant in 2017 call is 24,000 euros for a PhD researcher, or 2,000 euros a month, and 28,000 euros for a postdoctoral researcher, or 2,333 euros a month.
+The size of a personal grant in the 2020 call is 26,000 euros for doctoral theses, or 2,166.67 euros a month, and 32 000 euros for postdoctoral researchers (in the special call), or 2,666.67 euros a month.

 NB!
 Without a detailed breakdown of costs, other expenses will not be taken into account when awarding the grant.